-Talk to your doctor, midwife or pharmacist before you are given Atosiban SUN
+Talk to your doctor, midwife or pharmacist before you are given Atosiban

-- If you think your waters might have broken (premature rupture of your membranes). - If you have kidney or liver problems. - If you are between 24 and 27 weeks pregnant. - If you are pregnant with more than one baby. - If your contractions start again, treatment with Atosiban SUN can be repeated up to three more times. - If your unborn baby is small for the time of your pregnancy. - Your womb may be less able to contract after your baby has been born.
-This may cause bleeding. - If you are pregnant with more than one baby and/or are given medicines that can delay the birth of your baby, such as medicines used for high blood pressure.
+- if you think your waters might have broken (premature rupture of your membranes) - if you have kidney or liver problems - if you are between 24 and 27 weeks pregnant - if you are pregnant with more than one baby - if your contractions start again, treatment with Atosiban can be repeated up to three more times - if your unborn baby is small for the time of your pregnancy - your womb may be less able to contract after your baby has been born.
+This may cause bleeding - if you are pregnant with more than one baby and/or are given medicines that can delay the birth of your baby, such as medicines used for high blood pressure.
 This may increase the risk of lung oedema (accumulation of fluid in the lungs).

-If any of the above apply to you (or you are not sure), talk to your doctor, midwife or pharmacist before you are given Atosiban SUN.
+If any of the above apply to you (or you are not sure), talk to your doctor, midwife or pharmacist before you are given Atosiban.